For detailed tax or assessing information about your property, click here to go to BS&A Online

 How Your Property Is Assessed

 The market value of your property is simply the probable price that it would sell for in an arm’s length transaction between a willing buyer and a willing seller.
-The Assessor is required by state law to assess at 50% of true cash value all assessable property, as of December 31, of each year.
-This includes residential, commercial and personal property (machinery and equipment for commercial and industrial properties).
+The Assessor is required by state law to assess at 50% of true cash value/market value all assessable property, as of December 31, of each year.
+This includes agricultural, residential, commercial, industrial, and personal property (machinery and equipment for commercial, industrial and utility properties).

 The Assessor takes various factors into account when establishing property value, including:

-- Description of the property and its improvements
+- Description of the property/land and its improvements

 - Age of home and/or other buildings